Science Career Guide: Salary and Degree Info

 Astrophysics

 Astrophysics is the study of physics, space, and the physical world.
 Students who want to have a career in this field need to develop their skills as early as high school.
 They will also need to take advanced placement classes in mathematics and science.
-Once they do start college, they will need to major in astrophysics or at least major in physics with a minor in astronomy.

-Online vs. Brick and Mortar Science Degrees
+Online vs. Brick-and-Mortar Science Degrees

 The era of attending classes on campus is slowly changing.
 The advancements in technology mean that students can now earn their degrees from the comfort of their homes.
 Universities and colleges have been offering online options for many students all over the country for years now.

-Brick and Mortar science degrees, however, have the advantage of easy access to professors and other members of the faculty whenever they need clarifications or advice.
+Brick-and-mortar science degrees, however, have the advantage of easy access to professors and other members of the faculty whenever they need clarifications or advice.
 Group learning is also encouraged.

 There are cases when online degree programs are a lot cheaper than traditional education.
 However, some high-quality universities can charge just as much for an online degree as its on-campus equivalent.